modxorg/Docs/en/extras/ditsnews/index.md

 All of the following features will come up in later versions:

-- move settings to MODx System Settings
+- move settings to MODX System Settings
 - make message queue batch size editable (fixed at 50 for now)
 - statistics (views, bounces, etc.)
 - handle bounces